Eucharistic Revival

 What are the dates?

-The pilgrimage will pass through the St. Cloud Diocese May 22, 2024 (most likely arriving late afternoon/early evening) and will need to be in Clearwater on May 24, 2024.
+The pilgrimage will pass through the St. Cloud Diocese May 22, 2024 starting in Mora and will need to be in Clearwater on May 24, 2024.

 What is the route?